Chinese Medicine Regulatory Office

 Thematic Showcases

-This zone shows different thematic subjects regularly.
-Themes on display include: ingredients of traditional herbal teas, various specifications of Angelicae Sinensis Radix and its decoction pieces, famous and precious Chinese medicines, easily confused Chinese medicines and western herbal medicines.
+This zone shows different thematic subjects regularly, including ingredients of traditional herbal teas, various specifications of Angelicae Sinensis Radix and its decoction pieces, famous and precious Chinese medicines, easily confused Chinese medicines and Western herbal medicines.
+Specimens of Southeast Asia Herbal Medicines are now on display, please refer to relevant pages for details.

 This picture demonstrates page 8 of pamphlet of Chinese Medicines Herbarium, please read following paragraphs for details.